The Report of the Conference on the School of Foreign Service

 And it produced annually for the SFS a surplus

-of between two and three hundred thousand dollar
+of between two and three hundred thousand dollars

 In addition to these building and operating funds,

-Fr, Walsh's School had control of still other assets
+Fr, Walsh's School had control of yet other assets

 (e.g., a much coveted book fund, which always ran into many thousands of dollars

-and such things as the SFS's own library.
+and such things as the SFS's independent library.

-was, therefore, easily more than Fr.
+easily was more than Fr.
 Yates's stated $1.3 millions

-and between the $2 and $4 millions alleged in the Panzera flyer.
+and was between the $2 and $4 millions alleged in the Panzera flyer.

 It was no accident that Fr.
-Yates overlooked the operating fund and all that SFS tuition.
+Yates overlooked the operating fund with all that SFS tuition.

 Why integration?